Per- and Polyfluoroalkyl Substances (PFAS)

 What is Pinellas County doing?

-Pinellas County Utilities is participating in the EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR5) study to evaluate concentrations of 29 unregulated PFAS compounds in drinking water supplied to our customers.
-This effort includes quarterly sampling and analysis of these chemicals with a total of four sampling events during a 12-month monitoring period.
+We are participating in the EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR5) study to evaluate concentrations of 29 unregulated PFAS compounds in drinking water supplied to our customers.
+This effort included quarterly sampling and analysis of these chemicals with a total of four sampling events during a 12-month monitoring period.
+We did not detect PFAS compounds in any of the drinking water samples collected at the entry point into our distribution system during this study (results below).

 UCMR5 Results